 - Fire Alarm Monitoring by Carnegie Mellon University Police Building-wide fire detection systems are connected to an intelligent fire alarm network.
 This network connects all devices to an automated monitoring system.
 Two types of devices are connected, one that detects the presence of smoke/heat and the other for water flow in the fire suppression systems.
 When smoke/heat detectors sense the presence of particles in the air or elevated temperatures, they automatically activate a signal.
 Water flow detectors sense movement of water, signifying the activation of the sprinkler system.
 These signals come into the University Police Department, where activity is monitored 24 hours per day, 7 days a week, 365 days each year. - Fire Alarm Monitoring by Guardian Protection Services Building-wide fire detection is connected to an intelligent fire alarm network.
 This network connects all devices to an automated monitoring system.
 Two types of devices are connected, one that detects the presence of smoke and the other for water flow in the fire suppression systems.
 When smoke detectors sense the presence of particles in the air, they automatically activate a signal.
 Water flow detectors sense movement of water, signifying the activation of the sprinkler system.
-These signals go to a third party monitor, Guardian Protection, which monitors activity 24 hours per day, 7 days a week, 365 days each year. - Sprinkler Systems All sprinkler systems have been designed by fire protection engineers, have been approved by the university's insurers, have passed the city's acceptance test and are inspected, tested and maintained per National Fire Protection Association (NFPA) 25. - Smoke Detection Devices Automatic smoke detectors are distributed throughout the buildings and hardwired to a centralized reporting system.
+These signals go to a third party monitor, Guardian Protection, which monitors activity 24 hours per day, 7 days a week, 365 days each year. - Sprinkler Systems All sprinkler systems have been designed by fire protection engineers, have been approved by the university's insurers, have passed the city's acceptance test and are inspected, tested and maintained per National Fire Protection Association (NFPA) 25. - Smoke Detection Devices Automatic smoke detectors are distributed throughout the buildings and many are hardwired to a centralized reporting system.
 These detectors operate by emitting an ionization beam, a photoelectric sensor or both.
 When particles block these smoke detectors, they go into alarm. - Fire Extinguishers Fire Extinguishers are distributed through all buildings on campus.
 The type of portable extinguisher is selected for the hazard in that room.
 Water and ABC extinguishers are installed when the most likely fire would be a Class A/B fire.
-In kitchens, BC type and/or K type extinguishers are installed to address electrical or grease fires. - Evacuation Plans and Evacuation Routes Evacuation Plans and Routes are posted on every floor, and near elevator lobbies, stairways and exits.
-Evacuation plans are reviewed annually or as the need arises dependent upon any floor plan or building plan changes.
-If changes have occurred, the fire evacuation plans are updated and the new evacuation routes posted.
+In kitchens, BC type and/or K type extinguishers are installed to address electrical or grease fires.